In order to maintain the confidentiality of Cabinet deliberations attendance at Cabinet is restricted to ministers and a small number of officials.

 Accessing Cabinet papers

 There are a range of conventions regarding access to Cabinet papers.
-Requests for access to documents of the current government should be referred to the office of the minister who lodges the paper.

 Decisions and outcomes

 Cabinet decisions will normally be released to ministers’ offices and authorised agency representatives on Tuesday morning, following Monday’s Cabinet meeting.
 For the outcome, contact the Cabinet Officer in your minister’s office or your chief executive’s office.